synthesized-io/tdk-demo/README.md

 # tdk-docker-demo

-A simple (but no less powerful) demo for data generation for the legendary Pagila database schema using Synthesized TDK.
+A simple (but no less powerful) demo for data generation (masking and subsetting as well) for the legendary Pagila database schema using Synthesized TDK.

 [Pagila](https://github.com/devrimgunduz/pagila) is a sample database schema that can be used in tutorials, articles, demos, etc.